mdaadoun/Tetromino400/en/ch0.md

 ### **31/05/2016**

-I start today the development of a Tetris clone, my inspiration come from the gameboy version mostly.
+I start today the development of a Tetris clone, my inspiration come from the gameboy/nes version mostly.

 I have vaguely an idea about a grid system that could work fine with this game, I need to make differents tests to be sure.